-The procedures to handle messages start by handling first the more basic types of items before handling the ones that are based of the first.
+are based on them.
 The typical order is: peer, organization, constituent, neighborhood, motion, justification, vote.
 Note that there can be a circular relation between constituent and neighborhood since a constituent may reside in a neighborhood and the neighborhood is supported/created by a constituent (potentially the same).
 In this case the two are stored only either if they are simultaneously available, or if storage of temporary items is enabled (as discussed earlier).